Overview & History

 Learners also felt that it was not fair that they had to wait 17 years for libraries, laboratories, sports fields and facilities and computer centres.
 Tibatso, a learner from Tembisa in Gauteng expressed this when he said, “In 17 years I’ll be so old, having children, and they cannot learn under such conditions.”

 The Norms and Standards should classify schools according to need.
-Schools in the worst condition, in unsafe structures, should be classified as such and prioritized.
+Schools in the worst condition, in unsafe structures, should be classified as such and prioritised.
 These learners cannot be expected to wait 10 years.

-The current draft stipulates that 6 months after the Norms and Standard are finalised and adopted, provincial MECs will have to submit a plan to the Minister on how they will ensure implementation.
+The current draft stipulates that six months after the Norms and Standard are finalised and adopted, provincial MECs will have to submit a plan to the Minister on how they will ensure implementation.
 MECs will also have to report annually on their progress to the Minister.

 We welcome the stipulation that these plans and reports will have to be completed – in accordance with Section 58C of the South African Schools Act (SASA) of 1996.
 However, we believe that MECs should release their plans and annual reports to the public.